 - Students will boost their sense of belonging within an academic setting, and experience the acceleration of success that comes with full agency as learners, in control of their learning successes and developing an integrated identity as full participants in their community and in the learning process.

 - Chicago Public Schools, Office of Equity (Chicago, IL)

 - Chicago Public Schools, Payton High School (Chicago, IL)

 - Forest Park School District 91 (Forest Park, IL)

 - Oak Park Elementary School District 97 (Oak Park, IL)

 - River Forest Public School District 90 (River Forest, IL)

 - Rockford Public Schools (Rockford, IL)

-The Network will be supported by an innovative partnership between the National Equity Project and the following partners:
+The Network is supported by an innovative partnership between the National Equity Project and the following partners: